secureCodeBox/documentation/docs/getting-started/first-scans.md

 ## Starting a Scan

-Now that we have the ScanType installed, we are ready to start our first scan. `Scan` like ScanTypes are also Namespaced CRD's which let you define your own Scans in YAML.
-This example creates a Nmap Scan which scans the [scanme.nmap.org](http://scanme.nmap.org) host.
+Now that we have the ScanType nmap installed, we are ready to start our first scan.
+A scanner like this Nmap ScanType is a namespaced CRD.
+That means you can install them in our own namespace and you're notrequired to have privileged access to the cluster.
+Also they are defined via YAML and so you can easily create your own ones.

+This example creates a Nmap scan which probes the [scanme.nmap.org](http://scanme.nmap.org) host.
 This scan is equivalent to running `nmap scanme.nmap.org` locally.

 :::caution
 Please note the terms of usage for the [http://scanme.nmap.org/](http://scanme.nmap.org/) website.